-On Reddit during 2017, the user deepfake created r/deepfakes.
+On Reddit in 2017, the user deepfake created r/deepfakes.
 This group was created primarily to share pornographic content featuring celebrities.
-This content featured the celebrities faces swapped onto the bodies of the adult actors.
+This content featured the celebrities’ faces swapped onto the adult actors’ bodies.
 Although Reddit banned the group in early 2018, pornographic deepfakes continue to be created and shared online.

 Since Reddit bought deepfakes to public attention, several companies have created apps that rely on deepfake technology.
 Deepfake technology is also used in cinema, primarily to impose a dead actor’s face onto a living body or allow older actors to appear younger.

 If you’ve only interacted with the fun side of deepfakes, you may wonder what the problem is.
 People putting Nicholas Cage’s face onto the body of other movie actors is just a bit of fun, after all.